Ninigi/BetterDoc-Code-Challenge/README.md

 To make tracking the current number of medics/workplace easier, we add a `medics_count` field to `workplaces`.
 We can check this number in the changeset to avoid unnecessary database hits.

  ## New Features (WIP or upcoming)

+ This is just an example of what could be improved, and how I might keep future improvements/feature ideas organized in the repository.

  * [Specialty normalization](/dev_docs/new_features/specialty_normalization.md)